Skip to main content

 Cypriot Coffee (Κυπριακός καφές)

-A strong, sweet coffee prepared in a small, long-handled pot called a briki.
-Served in small cups with a layer of foam on top.
+Strong, sweet coffee brewed in a small long-handled pot called a briki and poured into little cups with a layer of foam on top.

 coffeeHot